slsfi/digital_edition_search/README.md

 ## Troubleshooting

-Sometimes the the logstash process needs to be restarted to fully understand and process new configuration files.
+- Sometimes the the logstash process needs to be restarted to fully understand and process new configuration files.
 This could probably be fixed by running the project without Docker?
+- Files must be encoded as UTF-8 (not e.g. UTF-8 BOM)